60 Powerful Mid Year Journal Prompts For Big Growth

 a featured image for a blog post about mid year journal prompts

 Half the year’s already gone, crazy, right?
 I like to take a little break and think about how things are going.
-What’s been good, what needs a change, and what I still want to do.

 That’s where mid year journal prompts really help.
 They give me a simple way to reflect and get my thoughts straight.